stevenrouk/capstone1-online-communities/README.md

 <img src="images/toy-graph-1.png" alt="Toy Undirected Graph" width="400" height="400">

-<sub><b>Figure 3: </b> A toy undirected graph that I used for developing custom graph classes.
+<sub><b>Figure: </b> A toy undirected graph that I used for developing custom graph classes.
 There was a lot of whiteboard doodling during this project. </sub>

 And here is the corresponding dictionary representation in Python: